 If you’re thinking about pursuing a healthcare job, you may be considering becoming a medical assistant (MA).
 A medical assistant usually works in a hospital, healthcare clinic, or doctors office and performs both administrative and patient care tasks.

 All medical assistants must have some knowledge of basic anatomy, math, and biology.
 Traditionally, this was learned on the job.
 More recently, certification programs have been developed to better prepare future medical assistants for their career.

 While not all states and medical facilities require medical assistants to be certified, many do.
-There are three main certification types: CMA, RMA, and CCMA.
+There are three main certification types: Certified Medical Assistant (CMA), Registered Medical Assistant (RMA), and Certified Clinical Medical Assistant (CCMA).

 To become a Certified Medical Assistant (CMA), you must pass a CMA exam provided by the American Association of Medical Assistants.

-Understanding the difference between these different titles and their certifications can help you decide which one is right for you and your future in healthcare.
+Understanding the difference between CMA, RMA, and CCMA certifications can help you decide which one is right for you and your future in healthcare.

 Medical Assistant vs CMA vs RMA vs CCMA